HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [Heroku](https://www.heroku.com) is a PaaS product that makes deploying your application easy.
 With its generous free tier it's a perfect way to kick off a new project.

-It's easy to deploy a Springboard application with Heroku.
+It's easy to deploy a koil application with Heroku.
 We can also benefit tremendously from the Heroku add-on ecosystem:

 * [mailgun](https://mailgun.com) as an SMTP server to send emails;
 * [sentry](https://sentry.io/welcome/) for error-tracking;